-Risk management at SpareBank 1 SMN underpins the group’s strategic development and goal attainment.
-Managements at the various companies in the group are responsible for risk management and internal control, and this is intended to ensure:
+Risk management underpins the group’s strategic development and goal attainment.
+Managements at the various companies in the group are responsible for risk management and internal control with the aim of ensuring:

 The board of directors receives annually, from the internal auditor and external auditor, an independent assessment of the group’s risk and internal control function.
 The board monitors compliance with adopted frameworks, principles, and quality and risk objectives through:

-SpareBank 1 SMN utilises the Committee of Sponsoring Organizations of the Treadway Commission’s (COSO) Framework and the Control Objectives for Information and Related Technology (CobiT) framework as a basis for its policies for internal control and risk management.
+SpareBank 1 SMN utilises the Committee of Sponsoring Organizations of the Treadway Commission’s (COSO) framework and the Control Objectives for Information and Related Technology (CobiT) framework as a basis for its internal control and risk management policies.